epomatti/typescript-boilerplate/README.md

 ## Usage

-Click on the **"Use this template"** button over the GitHub menu 👆 to create your repository with this template, or also [mirroring this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).
+Click on the **"Use this template"** button over the GitHub menu 👆 to create your repository with this template

 Use your favorite package manager: